ElementsProject/lightning/doc/lightning-invoice.7.md

 *route hint* description of an incoming channel with capacity to pay the invoice, if any exists.

-The *msatoshi* parameter can be the string "any", which creates an invoice that can be paid with any amount.
+The *amount_msat* parameter can be the string "any", which creates an invoice that can be paid with any amount.
 Otherwise it is a positive value in millisatoshi precision; it can be a whole number, or a whole number ending in *msat* or *sat*, or a number with three decimal places ending